watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   }
   ```
   The above script splits `body_content` into sentences using regex, and then combine sentences into passages with
-  a `model_limit` parameter to control the character length of each passage. `model_limit` is configured in `Parameters` field.
+  a `model_limit` parameter to control the character length of each passage. `model_limit` is configured in `Parameters` field, for example,
-  For example,
   ```json
   {
     "model_limit": 2048